javierSande/solidity-benchmarks/README.md

 2. Install Hardhat on your computer using the [Hardhat installation guide](https://hardhat.org/hardhat-runner/docs/getting-started#installation).
 3. Intall the Hardhat [gas reporter](https://www.npmjs.com/package/hardhat-gas-reporter) tool using the command `npm install hardhat-gas-reporter --save-dev`.

+### Compilation

+### Test execution

+In order to executeute the execute the benchmark tests you have to:
+1. Open the terminal on the `hardhatEnvironment` folder.
+2. Execute the command `npx hardhat test`.